rgdavies92/tensorflow-spam/README.md

 This short project was completed over the course of a week in my spare time with the intetion of building further familiarity with some NLP methods and the Keras/TensorFlow library.
 It was entirely self directed and as such will be documented more informally that before.
 To keep things simple I have lifted a pre-made dataset from [kaggle.com](https://www.kaggle.com/datasets/team-ai/spam-text-message-classification).

+The coding can all be found in [this jupyter notebook](https://github.com/rgdavies92/tensorflow-spam/blob/main/spam_detection.ipynb), with details of the environment [here](https://github.com/rgdavies92/tensorflow-spam/blob/main/requirements.txt).

 # Table of Contents

 - [Spam Statistics](#spam-statistics)<br>